chengweixuan/Smollink/README.md

 ### Description

-This repository contains the Java Spring Boot Web Application that runs the RESTFUL backend API for Smollink.
+This repository contains the Java Spring Boot Web Application that runs the REST backend API for Smollink.
 A mySQL database is used to store converted URLs.

 This Spring Boot Backend is deployed live at:  https://smollink-heroku.herokuapp.com/